Legendary Promoter To Be Inducted Into Colorado Music Hall Of Fame

 By Jamie Leary

 DENVER (CBS4) – In its seventh year, the Colorado Music Hall of Fame is set to induct two more legends into its ranks.
-Rock station 97.3 KBCO will be inducted alongside the legendary concert promoter and manager, Chuck Morris.
+Rock station 97.3 KBCO will be inducted alongside the legendary concert promoter and manager Chuck Morris.
+The event takes place on Dec.
+3 at the Paramount Theatre and tickets are available at AltitudeTickets.com.

 Morris, CEO of AEG Presents, founded the Colorado Music Hall of Fame in 2011.
 At the time, Colorado was one of only a few states that didn’t have its own music hall of fame.